zowe/docs-site/docs/troubleshoot/app-framework/zss-error-codes.md

   **Action:**

-  Ensure that ZSS certificate is configured correctly.
+  Ensure that the ZSS certificate is configured correctly.
 Check GSKit return code and description for additional information.

 ### ZWES1103W